 According to Symantec’s 2019 Internet Security Threat Report, manufacturing companies experienced at least 1 out of 369 emails containing malicious content.
 Usually, the malicious contents are not found within the email themselves, but within a document that is attached to the email.

 Once the victim has downloaded and opened the malicious document, a script hidden within the document will run.
 Oftentimes, these scripts will instruct the computer to download and execute various forms of malware without the user knowing.
 The most common malicious attachments found with phishing emails are .doc/.dot, .exe, and .rtf files.

 Does user awareness training help prevent fraud from phishing?

 You cannot manage what you do not monitor or measure.
 Awareness training consistency reinforces the importance of security and creates a barrier to resist phishing attacks.

 Each employee performs one or more functions in support of the business vision.
 Many of those employees use email to perform in their roles.
 The leadership team would ideally communicate why security is important to the organization and that everyone has a role to play in protecting the company.
-If the spirit of training is continuous improvement, receptivity and cooperation improves over tactics where management runs around with a big stick.
+If the spirit of training is continuous improvement, receptivity and cooperation improve over tactics where management runs around with a big stick.

 Telltale signs of a phishing email

-Trying to decide whether an email is or is not a phishing attempt can be tricky, even for the more security savvy person.
+Trying to decide whether an email is or is not a phishing attempt can be tricky, even for the more security-savvy person.
 Luckily, there are ways that a user can easily identify a phishing attempt.
 Cofense, a provider for phishing prevention services, listed 7 ways to identify a phishing email.